Inspire - Corporate Headquarters

 Overview

 Inspire wants you to become better.
 Their clean white and green branding evokes growth, progress, the next level.
 Every product promises achievement—track your goals, compare your progress, see how far you've come.
+The message is motivational: you can be more than you are.

 The corporation controls aspiration throughout the Sprawl: goal-tracking platforms, lifestyle comparison apps, home and life benchmarking, community challenges, and "inspiration" content.
 If it involves wanting what others have or measuring yourself against standards, Inspire probably owns it.
+They've perfected the art of making inadequacy feel like motivation.

 Visual Identity